Human rights in the United States: Sex

 The Nineteenth Amendment to the United States Constitution prohibits the states and the federal government from denying any citizen the right to vote because of that citizen's sex.
 While this does not necessarily guarantee all women the right to vote, as suffrage qualifications are determined by individual states, it does mean that states' suffrage qualifications may not prevent women from voting due to their gender.

 The 1964 CRA prohibits discrimination on the basis of gender.
 A 1991 provision created recourse for discrimination victims for punitive damages and full back pay.
 The Equal Employment Opportunity Commission also provides recourse for workplace discrimination victims.
 The United States has legally defined sexual harassment in the workplace.
-Because sexual harassment is therefore a Civil Rights violation, individual legal rights of those harassed in the workplace exist in the United States, though they often face skepticism and retaliation after speaking out.
+Because sexual harassment is therefore a Civil Rights violation, individual legal rights of those harassed in the workplace exist in the United States.

-The United States is one of only seven countries in the world that has not ratified the U.N.
-Convention on the Elimination of All Forms of Discrimination Against Women, known as CEDAW.
+The U.N.
+Convention on the Elimination of All Forms of Discrimination Against Women, known as CEDAW has been signed by the United States, but it has not been ratified by the Senate.
 An investigation by a UN Working Group on discrimination against women in law and practice associated with the Office of the UN High Commissioner for Human Rights (OHCHR) found that “The US, which is a leading State in formulating international human rights standards, is allowing its women to lag behind”.

-According to the report of HRW, The patchwork of healthcare coverage in the Trump administration caused the loss of insurance for many women and girls who are at risk of deadly diseases such as gynecological cancer.
+According to a 2019 report by Human Rights Watch, the patchwork of healthcare coverage in the first Trump administration caused the loss of insurance for many women and girls who are at risk of deadly diseases such as gynecological cancer.